1993hzw/dragonnest/drawnote/manual/en/new_note.md

 **Creating a New Note**

-DrawNote offers various flexible note types to meet different usage scenarios:
+Youdao Notes offers various flexible note types to meet different usage scenarios:

-- **Super Notes** - Combine elements like handwriting, drawing, text, images, audio recording, tables, mind maps, and more on a flexible canvas to fully express your creativity and artistic talent.
+- **Super Notes:** Combine elements like handwriting, drawing, text, images, audio recording, tables, and mind maps on a flexible canvas to fully express your creativity and artistic talents.

-- **Text Notes** - Focus on text records, supporting rich text formatting and the ability to insert images, making your notes more diverse and visual.
+- **Text Notes:** Focus on text recording, supporting rich text formatting and image insertion for more diverse and visual notes.

-- **Mind Mapping** - Help you quickly capture ideas and organize knowledge, presenting complex concepts with clear graphical structures.
+- **Mind Mapping:** Help you quickly capture ideas and organize knowledge, presenting complex concepts in a clear graphical structure.

-**Steps:**
+**Procedure**

-On the application's homepage, click the "+" icon at the bottom right.
-Choose the type of note you want to create and start your creative process.
+On the app's homepage, click the "+" button in the bottom right corner, select the type of note you want to create, and begin your creative process.

 ![new_note](imgs/new_note01.png)

-**Tips:**
+**Tips**

-- When creating a new note by clicking the "+" icon in the "Folders" section, the new note will be automatically categorized into the current folder.
+- When creating a new note by clicking the "+" button in the "Folders" section, the new note will automatically be categorized into the current folder.

-- You can also use the quick entry at the top of the menu to quickly enter different functional creative interfaces in Super Notes.
+- You can also use the quick access buttons at the top of the menu to quickly enter the different creative interfaces of Super Notes.